jonnitto/Jonnitto.PrettyEmbedVideoPlatforms/README.md

 If you want to use the player as a pure component, you can use the [`Jonnitto.PrettyEmbedVideoPlatforms:Component.Video`] fusion prototype.

 If you want to read the node properties and let the package handle all for you, you should use the [`Jonnitto.PrettyEmbedVideoPlatforms:Content.Video`] prototype.
 For more comfortable including in your node types, you can disable the content element wrapping with `contentElement = false`.
 This is useful if you want to create, for example, a text with a video node type.

+If you want to parse an existing content with iframes and replace them automatically, you can add [`Jonnitto.PrettyEmbedVideoPlatforms:ReplaceIframes`] with an `@process` like that: `@process.replaceIframes = Jonnitto.PrettyEmbedVideoPlatforms:ReplaceIframes`.
+The `content` property is per default set to `${value}`.

 ## Get metadata